Bharathkasyap/Incident_Response/src/Queries.md

 <details>
 <summary><strong>144. 📜 Persistence - Boot or Logon Autostart Execution: Startup Folder</strong></summary>

+**Sample Scenario:** An .exe file is found in the startup folder named update-checker.exe.
+The file initiates a connection to a foreign IP at every login.

 **Who is Involved**: SOC Analyst, Endpoint Security **Immediate Actions**: